-Stakeholder Capitalism Metrics Initiative: over 130 companies implement sustainability reporting metrics
+Stakeholder Metrics Initiative: over 150 companies implement sustainability reporting metrics

-Global challenges amplified by the climate crisis and the COVID-19 pandemic have made Environmental, Social and Governance (ESG) issues even more pressing for policymakers, boards and exe...
+Global challenges amplified in recent years by various crises, economic and geopolitical uncertainty, have made Environmental, Social and Governance (ESG) issues even more pressing for po...

 ESG - how can we measure how ‘good’ companies are?